- •Loss of driver job security concerns

 As autonomous trucks operate on software, it is easy for hackers to hack the software and create vulnerabilities for the delivery, like overriding the controls.
 Even if an autonomous truck has a person inside the vehicle supervising things, the software hacking cannot be identified by a driver alone.

 The current national and state highways aren’t yet optimized for self-driving cars.
-Driving is an unpredictable job where anything can happen at any time – like a tree falling on to the road, a cat crossing the street, or any other vehicle taking a wrong direction.
+Driving is an unpredictable job where anything can happen at any time – like a tree falling onto the road, a cat crossing the street, or any other vehicle taking the wrong direction.
 Hence, the chances of accidents are high.
 Even if a driverless truck is powered by software, you cannot code any unforeseen odd situations.
+Good tires are also reasons behind more accidents, One should always read tire reviews before buying them.

 Although the numbers aren’t accurate, almost 100 truck companies are jumping into the self-driving truck space.
 This can create a considerable regulation standard in the trucking industry, which needs to be mandatorily followed and formulated by the government authorities.